-This is a declaration that I: Name:

-... have had no change in my health, which could affect my entitlement to drive and have no pending convictions, endorsements or disqualifications.
-In Particular:

-- An Epileptic Event (Seizure or Fit)

-- Sudden attacks of disabling giddiness, fainting or blackouts

-- Severe mental handicap

-- A pacemaker, defibrillator or anti-ventricular tachycardia device fitted

-- Diabetes controlled by insulin or tablets

-- Angina (Heart pain) while driving

-- Parkinson's disease

-- Any other chronic neurological condition

-- A serious problem with memory

-- A major or minor stroke

-- Any type of brain surgery or tumour

-- Severe head injury involving in-patient treatment at hospital

-- Any severe psychiatric illness or mental disorder

-- Continuing/permanent difficulty in the use of arms or legs

-- Dependence on, or the misuse of alcohol, illicit drugs or chemical substances in the last 3 years

-- Any visual disability that affects both eyes

-- Physical or mental impairment

-If the answer to any of the above is yes, please provide details:

-Also for vocational licences:

-- Any heart condition or heart operation - Any visual problems affecting either eye

-If any of the above affects me I will inform my employer as soon as possible.
+This is a declarat is a declaration that I: Name: This is a declaration that 1: Name: have had no change in my health, which could affect my entitlement to drive and have no pending convictions, endorsements or disqualifications.
+In Particular: • An Epileptic Event (Seizure or Fit) • Sudden attacks of disabling giddiness, fainting or blackouts • Severe mental handicap • A pacemaker, defibrillator or anti-ventricular tachycardia device fitted • Diabetes controlled by insulin or tablets • Angina (Heart pain) while driving • Parkinson's disease • Any other chronic neurological condition • A serious problem with memory • Any type of brain surgery or tumour • Severe psychiatric illness or mental disorder • Continuing/permanent difficulty in the use of arms or legs • Dependence on, or the misuse of alcohol, illicit drugs or chemical substances in the last 3 years • Any visual disability that affects both eyes • Physical or mental impairment • rt condit ion or heart opera 9 • Any visual problems affecting either eye If any of the above affects me I will inform my employer as soon as possible.
 I understand that I must also inform the DVLA by writing to the: Drivers Medical Unit, DVLA, Swansea, SA99 1TU.
 Failure to do so is a criminal offence punishable by a fine of up to £1000.
 I will inform my employer of any road traffic incidents, convictions, endorsements or disqualifications that occur regardless of the vehicle I am driving, which could affect my entitlement to drive as soon as possible.
 I will also inform the company of any prescription medicines I am taking.
 I have read and fully understand the above and will comply with what is requested of me.
 I understand this form will be renewed 6 monthly.

-Eyesight Check:

-Registration Number ber Pass/Fail Comments Checker Name Signature Date: Signature:
+Eyesight Check: Registration NumberPass/Fail (Comments Checker Name Signature Signature Date: · Signature: